 I took my favorite photos from their wedding album and placed them in a simple layout.
 I also took elements to use as a background, like the lace that made up my mother’s bridal dress.

 I made copies and gave them to my siblings.
 I made two for myself so I could give one to each of my children.
+I also decided to treat myself and I enlarged the photo of my parents walking down the aisle together and put it on a classic canvas.
+The canvas is timeless and classic, just like my parents.

 My mom and dad’s story is not necessarily unique, but it’s their story.
 It’s a story and love that needs to be told and shared.
 Now through my photo book, I know their story is safe and will be there for the next generation.